 And that’s it!
 That’s all it takes to create a new field mapping.
 Note that if you want to remap fields that are already assigned, you’ll first have to unmap them by clicking in the small trash can that pops up to the right when you hover over the mapping.

 Check out our in-depth article on field mapping here.

 Wrapping things up

 Now that your flow direction is set, your rules are created, and you’ve customized your mappings, your flow is pretty much done.
-Only two things remain.
+Only one thing remains.

 Just make sure Auto-sync is turned on if you want changes to be synced automatically across your blocks.